top of page

 Life hums beneath every stone, flutters between blossoms, and grazes gently across the land.

-From butterflies and beetles to cattle and camels, Karoonjhar holds within it a world in motion — subtle, sacred, shared.
+From butterflies and beetles to cattle and camels, Karoonjhar holds within it a world in motion.
+Subtle, sacred, shared.

 That care is mirrored in the mountain’s biodiversity.

-Explore by
+Explore Similar

 bottom of page